ipa-lab/hackingBuddyGPT/MAC.md

 and Gemini-OpenAI-Proxy https://github.com/zhu327/gemini-openai-proxy

-There are bugs in Docker Desktop on Mac that prevents creation of a custom Docker network 192.168.65.0/24
+There are bugs in Docker Desktop on Mac that prevent creation of a custom Docker network 192.168.65.0/24

 Therefore, localhost TCP port 49152 (or higher) dynamic port number is used for an ansible-ready-ubuntu container